 It’s important to note adaptogens don’t block the stress response; they moderate it.
 They strengthen the body’s immune system and improve resistance at the cellular level, thereby prolonging the onset of fatigue, exhaustion, injury, and/or illness.

 Some well-known adaptogens include ginseng, rosemary, aloe vera, holy basil and milk thistle.

-While adaptogens or adaptogenic herbs don’t hold the cure to any one specific condition or ailment, they bring the body back to balance and support overall well-being.
+While adaptogens don’t hold the cure to any one specific condition or ailment, they bring the body back to balance and support overall well-being.
 So, if you’re constantly fatigued, feel under the weather all the time, struggle with high stress levels, or just feel off-center, adaptogens might be worth a try.